Crush Crush: Blush Blush

 Blush Blush is an incremental dating sim with the same gameplay model as Crush Crush but featuring male love interests instead of female.
-It was released in early access on April 4, 2019 with the full release on Aril 22, 2020.
+It was released in early access on April 4, 2019, with the full release on April 22, 2020.

 Cabin Fever

 Cabin Fever is a romance visual novel developed by Steamy Buns Games and published by Sad Panda Studios.
 It was released on July 12, 2021.
 In it the protagonist is a computer programmer living in an isolated cabin, who forms a relationship with the main heroine Mallory when she gets lost in a storm.
 Mallory also appears in Crush Crush as a DLC character.

 Hush Hush

 Hush Hush – Only Your Love Can Save Them, or simply Hush Hush, is a dating sim featuring characters from both Crush Crush and Blush Blush.
 Lotus, an original character from Hush Hush also appears in Crush Crush as a DLC character.
-The game was released in early access on August 22, 2022 with the full release on April 20, 2023.
+The game was released in early access on August 22, 2022, with the full release on April 20, 2023.
 In Hush Hush the player must manage their everyday life working at different jobs, choosing how to spend their time, and pursuing the game's five possible love interests.